mtlynch/mtlynch.io/content/posts/nix-fuzz-testing/index.md

 nixpkgs.url = "github:NixOS/nixpkgs/nixos-24.05";
 ```

-This tells Nix that when I want to pull in packages, I'm pulling them from the nixos-24.05 branch of the Nix package repository (TODO: link).
+This tells Nix that when I want to pull in packages, I'm pulling them from the [24.05 tag](https://github.com/NixOS/nixpkgs/tree/24.05) of the Nix package repository.

 But this is just a skeleton and won't successfully build yet.
 To compile xpdf using Nix, I need to add a few bits.

+### Specifying a source tarball

+First, I call [`mkDerivation`](https://nixos.org/manual/nixpkgs/stable/#sec-using-stdenv), which is how I define a build component in Nix.
+It requires a package name (`pname`) and version, so I specify `xpdf`, the package I want to fuzz and `4.05`, the latest published version of xpdf as of this writing.

 ```
 xpdf = pkgs.stdenv.mkDerivation rec {